fief-dev/docs/docs/integrate/python/fastapi.md

 ### Checking for scopes

-Building on the previous example, you can make your endpoint requires the access token to be granted a list of **scopes**.
+Building on the previous example, you can make your endpoint require the access token to be granted a list of **scopes**.
 Simply add this list of scopes as a keyword parameter of the `authenticated` dependency.

 ```py title="app.py" hl_lines="26"
 --8<-- "examples/python/fastapi/scope.py"